 - For other types of rice, use the “Manual” or “Pressure Cook” Smart Program on High and use + and – to set the correct time depending on your preferences and any local issues, like high elevation or a large amount of rice.

 - Do a natural release (NR) to release pressure from your cooker.

 - When the float valve has dropped, open your Instant Pot, then fluff, serve and enjoy your perfect rice.

 There you go.
 Perfect rice every time.
 If you find there’s still water left unabsorbed in the inner pot when you’re done cooking, you may need to cook it a bit longer next time.
 If the rice is a bit too “al dente” (firm) for your liking, add a bit more water next time.

 That’s really all there is to it.
 Perfect rice every time is within your grasp.

 Check the Instant Pot blog again on Friday for our Top 10 Recipes with Rice and put your perfect rice into action.

-If you haven’t tried the Instant Pot App yet, now is the perfect time!
-We just released the latest version, so go download the new and improved App.
-Get access to hundreds and hundreds of recipes, Smart WiFi connection, and oodles of great content and tools to help you make the most of your Instant Pot experience.
+If you haven’t tried the new Instant Pot App yet, now is the perfect time!
+Get access to nearly 1,000, explore global cuisine, and make the most of your Instant Pot!